eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/008-getting_started/016-basic_tutorial/024-working_with_the_debugger.md

 #### Note:

-Your server must be running the XDebug in order for remote debugging  capabilities to function.
+Your server must be running the XDebug or Zend Debugger in order for remote debugging capabilities to function.

 <!--note-end-->